It Cosmetics Confidence in a Gel Lotion Review

 Review

-Results you may expect from using It Cosmetics Confidence in a Gel Lotion:
+Does It Cosmetics Confidence in a Gel Lotion Work?

-Highly moisturizing: It Cosmetics Confidence in a Gel Lotion has a moisturizing rating of 6.6 out of 10.
+According to CreamScan analysis, It Cosmetics Confidence in a Gel Lotion is highly moisturizing, with a moisturizing rating of 6.3 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
-It has a maximum humectancy of 10 out of 10, primarily due to the substantial concentration of Glycerin (est. ≈9.0%) and Propanediol (est. ≈4.0%), and a moderate occlusivity of 3.2 out of 10, mainly due to the high content of Dimethicone (est. ≈6.0%).
+It has a low occlusivity of 2.6 out of 10 and a maximum humectancy of 10 out of 10, primarily due to the high content of Glycerin (est. ≈7.5%) and Propanediol (est. ≈3.0%).

 Please refer to the Ratings section below for details of the moisturizing rating calculation.